-More than two thirds of burglaries go unsolved, according to official police data.
+Only 5% of UK burglaries are being solved by Police according to the Independent.
 But invisible DNA tagging from SelectaDNA (@selectadna) could bring more criminals to justice with a dose of forensic genius.
 It works by marking possessions with a unique code that shows up under ultraviolet light and is identified as yours under a microscope.

 The super-rich are using invisibility in a different way: Hidden Hills is a gated Californian community that has banned Google Street View and attempted to erase its existence from the internet.
 Described as an ‘urban-scale non-disclosure agreement’ by Geoff Manaugh, author of A Burglar’s Guide To The City.
 US homeowners are also taking their homes off the grid and generating their own electricity and water for increased privacy.

 Rick’s top tip for privacy here is to request a CO1 form from 192.com to remove yourself from their database.

 ‘Most people don’t realise the personal information that can be accessed for a nominal fee simply by entering your name,’ he says.
 ‘Download the form, send it back and get taken off.’

 Just remember: deter, delay and detect is the name of the game.
 Top tech could be your greatest crime fighter to help you prevent burglaries and keep your home contents safe.